skaderli/WaveBreaking/README.rst

 The tool is designed to analyze gridded data provided as an `xarray.DataArray <https://docs.xarray.dev/en/stable/generated/xarray.DataArray.html>`_.
 Output is provided either in a `geopandas.GeoDataFrame <https://geopandas.org/en/stable/docs/reference/api/geopandas.GeoDataFrame.html>`_ or in an `xarray.DataArray <https://docs.xarray.dev/en/stable/generated/xarray.DataArray.html>`_.

-The analysis of the input data and parts of the tracking function are based on the `ConTrack - Contour Tracking <https://github.com/steidani/ConTrack>`_ tool developed by `Daniel Steinfeld <https://github.com/steidani>`_.
+Parts of the data setup functions and of the tracking function are based on the `ConTrack - Contour Tracking <https://github.com/steidani/ConTrack>`_ tool developed by `Daniel Steinfeld <https://github.com/steidani>`_.

 **Important information:**